rapid7/leexportpy/README.md

 All service modules should be placed under `services` package directory.

 ### Module Name
 Module name should always end with `_service.py`.
-The prefix should be the name of the service, spaces replaced by underscores (`_`) and all letters must be lowercase.
+The prefix should be the name of the service, spaces replaced by underscores (`_`) and all letters must be lowercased.
 Example: module name for the service `My Application` should be: `my_application_service.py`

 ### Class Name
 Class name should be the capitalized version of the module name, underscores (`_`) replaced with empty string.
 Example: class name for `my_application_service.py` should be: `MyApplicationService`

 ### Methods to implement
-`process()` method should call `push` with the payload created by `transform()`.
+`process()` method should call `_push` with the payload created by `_transform()`.
 This is the module that triggers transforming and pushing.
-`transform()` method should be used to transform the data returned by Logentries REST API to the format expected by 3rd party.
+`_transform()` method should be used to transform the data returned by Logentries REST API to the format expected by 3rd party.
-`push(url, api_key, payload)` method gets a url to push transformed data, an `api key` and a payload returned by transform() method which is your data to be pushed to the provided url.
+`_push(url, api_key, payload)` method gets a url to push transformed data, an `api key` and a payload returned by transform() method which is your data to be pushed to the provided url.
 This method should be doing the necessary HTTP request such as POST/GET/PUT etc.

 ### Config file service name for searches
 The `service` provided in every search in `config.ini` should be your module name without the `_service.py` or in other words, your service name with only lowercase letters and spaces replaced by underscores.
-Example: service name: `My Application`, module name: `my_application_service.py` and service key in config ini: `my_application```
+Example: service name: `My Application`, module name: `my_application_service.py` and service key in config ini: `my_application`